 The Personal Curriculum option is available to students who are eligible for special education services and have a current Individual Educational Plan (IEP) or a general education student who has an Educational Development Plan (EDP) in place and meets the criteria set forth by the state.
-The law allows certain modifications to the Michigan Merit Curriculum graduation requirements through the development of a Personal Curriculum.
-Earth Science would also fall under the personal curriculum guidelines.
+The law allows certain modifications to the Michigan Merit Curriculum (MMC) graduation requirements through the development of a Personal Curriculum.
+Personal curriculum guidelines apply to both MMC and Hartland High School graduation requirements.
 A Request for Personal Curriculum form may be obtained from the student's counselor at any time in which the parent feels that their child meets the guidelines for requesting one.
-See your counselor for more information.
+See your counselor for more information or visit the following website: www.michigan.gov/mde/services/academic-standards/mmc/personal-curriculum